BasicPixel/django-mail/README.md

-# MD Wiki
+# django-mail

-MD Wiki is a simple markdown-supported wikipedia-like website, made with Django for CS50's Web programming course (Week 3).
+django-mail is a fake mail client, made with Django for CS50's Web programming course (Week 6).

 ## Usage